-5. Rinse off any remaining soap.

-6. Remove any excess water from the element by pressing with a towel.

-7. Allow the element to dry completely.

-8. Squeeze the element to remove excess oil.

-9. Spray oil generously onto air filter and work the oil into the element.
+6. Rinse off any remaining soap.
+7. Remove any excess water from the element by pressing it with a towel.
+8. Allow the element to dry completely.
+9. Spray oil generously onto the air filter and work the oil into the element.
+10. Squeeze the element to remove excess oil; then install on the filter body.